 With respect to any subject invention . . . the Federal agency . . . shall have the right . . . to require the contractor . . . to grant a . . . license . . . upon terms that are reasonable under the circumstances

-Essentially, if a contractor fails in any of the enumerated ways, the government can require a license on reasonable terms.
+Essentially, if a contractor fails in any of the enumerated ways (use, timely, benefits, available to the public, on reasonable terms) to achieve practical application of a given invention, the government can require the contractor to grant licenses on what the government determines are reasonable terms.

 (1) Nonuse.
 If the contractor has not and is not expected to make the benefits of using an invention available to the public on reasonable terms, the federal agency may compel the contractor to grant a license (or licenses) on terms that are reasonable under the circumstances.
 In the Kennedy patent policy (1963) those terms were stipulated to be royalty-free and non-exclusive.
 Price–in the form of royalty payments–was expressly part of the idea of “reasonable” terms.

 (2) Alleviate health or safety needs.
 If a contractor has not “reasonably satisfied” needs that are necessary to be alleviated, the federal agency may compel the contractor to grant a license (or licenses) on terms that are reasonable under the circumstances.
 Here, “reasonably satisfied” does not require one to consider price, or certainly not whether the price is considered “high.”
 One might argue that a contractor who cannot fulfill all the orders for quantity might be required to license others to manufacture product as well.
 NIST folks apparently think of such situations as national “emergencies” such as war or epidemic.
 Nothing in the March-in provisions, however, qualifies the situation.
 Thus, NIST intends to legislate by regulation its preferred interpretation–or at least the interpretation preferred by whatever lobby NIST answers to.